-American artist Carol Bove (born 1971) has created four sculptures for The Met Fifth Avenue’s facade niches.
-The Facade Commission: Carol Bove, The séances aren’t helping is the second commission to be featured on the Museum’s facade and will be on view through fall 2021.
-Made of sandblasted, contorted stainless-steel tubes and five-foot-wide reflective aluminum disks, the sculptures appear astoundingly lithe and supple, almost mercurial, despite their weight and heft—an effect Bove achieves by pushing her materials to their physical limits using incredible force.
+Created by the artist Carol Bove (born 1971), The séances aren’t helping is the second commission to be featured on the facade of The Met Fifth Avenue.
+Working improvisationally, Bove sculpts at scale and in the round, without any preparatory drawings.
+For this commission, she used a one-to-one mock-up of the Museum’s empty niches to construct four abstract sculptures made of sandblasted, contorted stainless-steel tubes and five-foot-wide reflective aluminum disks.
+Despite the weight and heft of these sculptures, they appear astoundingly lithe and supple, almost mercurial—an effect Bove achieves by pushing her materials to their physical limits.
 Projecting outward from the niches, the works confound perception.

 The exhibition is made possible by the Director’s Fund, the Diane W. and James E. Burke Fund, Helene and Johannes Huth, and Cynthia Hazen Polsky and Leon B. Polsky.

 Additional support is provided by the John & Amy Griffin Foundation, Inc. and the Speyer Family Foundation.

 Go behind the scenes with artist Carol Bove, who discusses the inspiration and making of The séances aren’t helping.